Receiving Peer Notes

 3. Discuss accommodations with instructors.

-You are responsible for discussing accommodation needs with instructors of the courses when the Faculty Notification Letter is delivered.
+You are responsible for discussing accommodation needs with instructors of the courses when the accommodation letter is delivered.
 Please inform the instructor that an email will be sent from CEA if their help is needed to recruit a note-taker.
 (We may already have a volunteer in the course.)

 4. CEA contacts instructors if necessary to secure a note-taker.

-After you have requested Faculty Notification Letters and confirmed need for a note-taker, the CEA will email instructor(s) with an announcement to recruit a note-taker unless we already have a volunteer or the student with a disability has chosen a note-taker.
+After you have requested accommodation letters and confirmed need for a note-taker, the CEA will email instructor(s) with an announcement to recruit a note-taker unless we already have a volunteer or the student with a disability has chosen a note-taker.
 In this case, email email@example.com to let us know and have the note-taker sign up through CEA Student Login.
 The instructor may personally identify a class note-taker in lieu of making the announcement.
-After the delivery of the Faculty Notification Letter (and discussion with the student) the instructor may read the announcement to the class, post the announcement on Blackboard or email it to the class roster to recruit a note-taker.
+After the delivery of the accommodation letter (and discussion with the student) the instructor may read the announcement to the class, post the announcement on Blackboard or email it to the class roster to recruit a note-taker.